Limnodynastes dumerilii: Description

-Adults are roughly seven to eight centimetres long with dark warty backs, a prominent tibial gland, fleshy metatarsal tubercules and a smooth white or mottled belly.
+Adults are roughly 7 to 8 cm long with dark warty backs, a prominent tibial gland, fleshy metatarsal tubercules and a smooth white or mottled belly.
 The tadpole stage is relatively long, lasting up to fifteen months.
 The species is common.

 The five subspecies of Limnodynastes dumerilii are:

 Subspecies

 Eastern banjo frog, Limnodynastes dumerilii dumerilii

 This is the most widespread of the five subspecies.
 It is found in South-East Queensland, the Australian Capital Territory, the slopes and ranges of New South Wales, northern Victoria and the Murray River into South Australia.
 This subspecies normally inhabits woodland, heathland and farmland.
 Breeding takes place in streams, ponds and dams.
 Males of this subspecies have the most characteristic banjo-like "bonk" of all the subspecies.
 They are distinguished from other subspecies by more orange present on the flank and orange raised stripe present from the eye to the shoulder.
 The subspecies is normally one solid colour on the dorsal surface.